15 Best Small Towns in California (+ Things to Do There)

 Capitola

-Dig deep into the past of Capitola in Capitola Historical Museum, where you’ll learn more about the area’s social and cultural history through various past exhibits.
+Dig deep into the past of Capitola at the Capitola Historical Museum, where you’ll learn more about the area’s social and cultural history through various past exhibits.

-Adventure lovers will enjoy hiking, camping, and swimming in New Brighton State Beach, while foodies can appreciate the local taste at Margaritaville, Caruso’s Tuscan Cuisine, or Shadowbrook.
+Adventure lovers will enjoy hiking, camping, and swimming at New Brighton State Beach, while foodies can appreciate the local taste at Margaritaville, Caruso’s Tuscan Cuisine, or Shadowbrook Restaurant.

-If you love coffee like us, be sure to stop at Cat & Cloud Coffee!
+If you love coffee like me, be sure to stop at Cat & Cloud Coffee!
 You can find it nearby at 3600 Portola Dr in Santa Cruz.

 Nestled just a few miles away from San Francisco, this picturesque seaside town offers a serene retreat for those appreciating the good life.